nephila/djangocms-installer/README.rst

 Refer to `django CMS Tutorial`_ on how to properly setup your first django CMS project.

+.. warning:: Version 1.1 will be the last version to support Python 2.7 and Python 3.4 and Django < 1.11.
+             More 1.0.x versions may be released after 1.1 is out in case important bugfixes will be needed.

 .. warning:: Version 1.0 dropped support for Python 3.3 and django CMS < 3.4.
              More 0.9.x versions may be released after 1.0 is out in case important bugfixes will be needed.